Solon High School: Musical groups

-Instrumental Ensembles
+Instrumental ensembles

 Solon High School has robust band, orchestral, and choral programs.
 Some of the funds that these programs receive come from the school-associated non-profit organization the Solon Music Parents.

 The school maintains a large and vibrant band program with over 300 students.

 During the summer and fall, all students enrolled in the school's band course perform with the full marching band.
 The group hosts a "Band Bash" every year, during which local marching bands perform.
-The band has performed during halftime shows for the Cleveland Cavaliers and Cleveland Browns, as well as performed the National Anthem for the Cleveland Indians pregame.
+The band has performed during halftime shows for the Cleveland Cavaliers and Cleveland Browns, as well as performed the national anthem for the Cleveland Indians pregame.
 There is a voluntary pep band that plays at school rallies and athletic events.

-In the winter and spring, the band transitions to three concert bands, Wind Ensemble, Gold Ensemble, Blue Symphonic Band, and White Symphonic Band.
+In the winter and spring, the band transitions to four concert bands, Wind Ensemble, Gold Ensemble, Blue Symphonic Band, and White Symphonic Band.
 All students must audition for the directors of the band.
-The Wind Ensemble is made up of the very top players often upperclass students, Gold Ensemble is composed of the next most competitive players, and then the rest of the students are evenly split by talent between the Blue and the White Symphonic bands.
-It is mandatory for all members to participate in Marching and Concert Band.
+The Wind Ensemble is made up of the very top players often upperclass students, the Gold Ensemble is composed of the next most competitive players, and the rest of the students are evenly split by talent between the Blue and the White Symphonic bands.
+All members must participate in the Marching and Concert Band.

 Solon currently has a jazz band for students to perform in, available by audition only.
 The Jazz band has traveled to New Orleans twice to learn about Jazz and the history of Jazz, and performed with jazz stars including Wayne Bergeron and Eddie Daniels.

 The orchestra has approximately 180 students and is split into two orchestras: Sinfonia and Concert Orchestra.
 Students interested in playing in Sinfonia must audition.
 Often, a handful of band members will play with the Sinfonia at concerts.
 Concert Orchestra is the larger orchestra.

 Choirs

 There are five main choruses that comprise the Choral Program including: 9th Grade Women's (SSAA), 9th grade Men's Chorus (TTBB), Concert Choir (SATB), a cappella Choir (SATB), and Music in Motion (SATB).
 There are also extra-curricular ensembles such as "The Madrigals", and various female and male barbershop quartets formed by students.

 Music in Motion is the Solon High School show choir.
-The group has won numerous Grand Championships in several Midwest competitions, and had an undefeated season in 2012.
+The group has won numerous Grand Championships in several Midwest competitions and had an undefeated season in 2012, and 2025.
 Solon transitioned in recent years from hosting a non-competition Festival to a full Show Choir Invitational.